 Originally, the iPhone X ran on iOS v.
 11 but now the device can fully support the iOS 13 as well.
 Which is great as it's the same version found on the latest iPhone models.
 The iOS 13 offers new features like the dark mode setting.

 It also enables audio sharing with multiple AirPods and improved Apple maps with added UI tweaks.
 While the lock button activates functions like Apple Pay and emergency dials.

 The iPhone 10 features a 12-mp dual camera and a 7-mp front camera.
 The optically stabilized wide-angle camera has an updated telephoto lens.
 And the pictures look more saturated thanks to the f/2.8 to f/2.4 widened aperture.
 The new feature introduced is the Portrait mode, it can take stunning shots with a specific depth of field, you can also detect faces with the Truedepth camera in Portrait mode.

 The camera may not be a huge deal-breaker, but if you compare the iPhone-x-price with the 11 or 11 pro models, it's a pretty impressive deal on a good camera.
 Especially, with the low-light performance that produces clean and crisp images.

 Battery power is 2716 mAh, which isn't the best per se but it's still an acceptable range for average users.
 Additionally, the refurbished iPhone X also supports wireless charging which is a pretty neat deal.
 The battery life is good and it can easily last a day if you're careful with it.

-There's no sugar-coating its existence when compared to the newer models of iPhone.
-But considering the specs and current iPhone-x-price tag, it’s hard to see it as an outdated buy.
+There's no sugar-coating its existence when compared to the newer models of the iPhone.
+But considering the specs and current iPhone-x-price tag, it's hard to see it as an outdated buy.
 Of course, in the end, it largely depends on whether the iPhone provides the features you want.